hritikchokker/data-structures-and-algorithms/README.md

 - Maximum profit by buying and selling a share at most twice
 - Trapping Rain Water
 - Chocolate Distribution Problem
+- Smallest subarray with sum greater than x

 # Leetcode problems